No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

-With an Unsecured Loan, the borrower undertakes to make the repayments, and the lender will make a judgement on whether or not to lend based on their creditworthiness.
-The risks to the lender that they will not be repaid are relatively high, which means that the interest charged will be higher than a secured loan or the amount lent lower.
+With an Unsecured Loan, the borrower undertakes to make the repayments, and the lender will make a judgement on whether or not to lend solely based on their creditworthiness.

 Share on: